MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/record-identification-rule.md

 |Phone      |  Single line       |
 |    |         |         |

-For **Authenticated chat**, the details that a customer enters, are used to search and load customer information in the **Customer summary** page.
-However, you can create a pre-chat question for **Case Number** to allow identification of the relevant case for the current conversation.
+For **Authenticated chat**, the logged in user details will be used to search and load contact information in the **Customer summary** page.
+You can add pre-chat question for **Case Number** to allow identification of the relevant case for the current conversation.

 |Question name  |Answer type  |
 |---------|---------|---------|